This post may contain affiliate links, view our disclosure policy.

 4th of July and Memorial Day is my favorite food holiday!
 I love the bright colors of red, white, and blue and all the ways you can make the food festive.
-It’s also a BBQ and picnic holiday, which is the best because who doesn’t love a BBQ with all sorts of yummy food and treats?!
+And I am all about the themed food for Holidays.

-- I always like to save some extra chocolate chips and m&m’s to sprinkle on top of the bars before they go in the oven.
+- For a pretty presentation, reserve some of the chocolate chips and m&m’s (or add extra) to place on top of the bars before baking.

 - 1/2 cup (1 stick) salted butter, softened